pandorabots/pandorabots.github.io/README.md

 Here is my article!
 ```

-The title will appear as a top level header on the page itself, and the layout
+The title will appear in the sidebar index, and the layout
 will determine how the header, footer, sidebar etc. are laid out. **Use
 "default" as the layout for all content except for AIML references for which you
 should use the "aiml" layout.**